Skip to main content

 • If AI PRs are systematically larger, coach authors to slice AI-drafted changes into smaller PRs.

-• Pair this metric with AI Lead Time Comparison: if AI PRs are bigger AND slower, you've found a workflow to fix.
+• Pair with AI Lead Time Comparison — if AI PRs are bigger and slower in review, you've found a workflow to fix.

 Related metrics